 2017 - Sisters opened another acre to allow for more growers.

-Since 2013, seventeen young people participated in Martha New Growers Program, gaining experience and confidence in running a farm business.
+Between 2013-2025, seventeen young people participated in Martha New Growers Program, gaining experience and confidence in running a farm business.

-Read more about Martha New Growers
+Read more about Martha Growers